Kaiutzi21/Tekken8Movesets/README.md

 Each release includes:
 - Complete mod folder for a specific character or change.
 - Ready-to-use files with known compatibility.
+- Complete Documentary and Changelog about every change

 Use the 'Tekken 8 Moveset Extractor' and once in game load the movesets into your playerside.
 Moveset-character MUST equal gameplay-character.